-- Graduates from an approved or recognized medical school, school of osteopathy, or school of dentistry.
-Approved or recognized schools include those accredited by the Liaison Committee on Medical Education (LCME), American Osteopathic Association (AOA), and the American Dental Association (ADA); or
+- Graduates from an approved or recognized medical school, school of osteopathy, school of dentistry, Doctoral program that prepares students for careers in professional Psychology or Laboratory Medicine, or Doctoral or Masters program that prepares students for careers in Medical Physics.
+Approved or recognized schools include those accredited by the Liaison Committee on Medical Education (LCME); American Osteopathic Association (AOA) and the American Dental Association (ADA); or

 Graduates of medical schools outside the United States and Canada who meet one of the following qualifications:

 - Have received a currently valid certificate from the Educational Commission for Foreign Medical Graduates prior to appointment; or